Warning :

 • Application Source Code Scanning (SAST)

 This is what we ended up with in our first version of this map.
-In future blog posts, we will refine and correct this as we also do a more deep-dive to the specific approaches.
+In future blog posts, we will refine and correct this as we also do a more deep-dive into the specific approaches.

 We hope you enjoyed our post on assessment and testing approaches for cybersecurity.
 Check out our Vulnerability Management and Penetration Testing services to stay secure!